PedroNogacz/conversor-2esp/README.md

 Two example requests are issued in rotation: a **Read Holding Registers** and a **Read Input Registers** command.

+Both ESP32 sketches now verify these messages.
+When either board receives a frame it prints which example command was recognised or notes that the bytes do not match the expected format.
+This helps confirm the converter link is working and that Modbus frames are preserved inside the DNP3 wrapper.

 ### Translation overview

 The Modbus ESP32 includes simple routines that wrap Modbus frames inside a